What is AutoFill in Excel?

 - Some editing options will display in the right side box.
-Go to General section and click on Edit Custom Lists button as shown below:
+Go to the General section and click on the Edit Custom Lists button, as shown below:

 - A Custom List dialog box will open.

-Under Custom Lists section in a left side box, as we can see these are system-defined lists.
+Under the Custom Lists section in a left side box, as we can see, these are system-defined lists.

-Here we can create our own custom list and can use it in the same way as the System defined custom lists.
+Here we can create our custom list and use it in the same way as the System defined custom lists.

-Lets’ create our own list by typing some values one by one in the right side box under List entries section and click on Add button (shown in below screenshot).
+Let’s create our list by typing some values one by one in the right side box under the List entries section and click on the Add button (shown in the below screenshot).

 Click on OK and exit from the Excel Options dialog box.

-Now Enter the first value of our own list in a cell manually and drag the Fill Handle into the selected range of cells as shown below.
+Now Enter the first value of our list in a cell manually and drag the Fill Handle into the selected range of cells, as shown below.